samarit329/AnotherMe_Project/README.md

 # AnotherMe Project

-includes three projects:
+Includes three projects:
 Phone side,
 Robot side,
 ,and Mounted Mobile side which will be mounted on the robot and used as camera sensor.
-This project developed using Java and C++ languages
+This project developed using Java and C++ programming languages

 # Usage: